LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 those found on most Prolog systems.
 There are some differences, however, between the usual implementation of Prolog debuggers and the current implementation of the Logtalk debugger that you should be aware.
-First, unlike some Prolog debuggers, the Logtalk debugger is not built-in but a regular Logtalk application using documented debugging hook predicates.
+First, unlike most Prolog debuggers, the Logtalk debugger is not a built-in feature but a regular Logtalk application using documented debugging hook predicates.
 This translates to a different, although similar, set of debugging features when compared with some of the more sophisticated Prolog debuggers.
 Second, debugging is only possible for entities compiled in debug mode.
 When